ST-TOMAS-Workshop/stm32u5_workshop/gpdma/workshop/6_gpdma_handson_2d_address.md

 # Node correction because of MX

 <aerror>
-Mx contains an bug
+Mx contains an bug.

-He will not generate half word configuration for us
+There is a missing configuration for YourNodeName2.
 </aerror>

 To file `linked_list.c` add